Star Wars: Episode IV - A New Hope poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 23% of the runtime.
 This indicates the protagonist's commitment to Luke commits to leaving Tatooine with Obi-Wan, hiring Han Solo and Chewbacca to transport them to Alderaan.
 They board the Millennium Falcon and escape Imperial forces, launching into hyperspace toward adventure., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 45% of the runtime—arriving early, accelerating into Act IIb complications.
-Notably, this crucial beat False victory: Luke, Han, and Leia seem to have escaped the detention level with the Princess rescued.
+Structural examination shows that this crucial beat False victory: Luke, Han, and Leia seem to have escaped the detention level with the Princess rescued.
 They're winning firefights and outsmarting stormtroopers.
 But the Empire is tracking them, and Obi-Wan is walking toward a fatal confrontation., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 86 minutes initiates the final act resolution at 71% of the runtime.
 Luke climbs into his X-wing for the Death Star assault, synthesizing his newfound faith in the Force with his piloting skills.
 He chooses to join the attack, embracing his role as a Jedi despite being a farm boy days before., demonstrating the transformation achieved throughout the journey.